-- 1. Attach the syringe to the luer end of the infusion set tubing provided. - 2.
-Apply a tourniquet and prepare the injection site by wiping the skin well with an alcohol swab provided in the kit.

-- 3. Remove the protective needle cover and perform venipuncture.
+- 2. Apply a tourniquet and prepare the injection site by wiping the skin well with an alcohol swab provided in the kit. - 3.
+Remove the protective needle cover and perform venipuncture.
 Insert the needle on the infusion set tubing into the vein, and remove the tourniquet.
 Verify proper needle placement. - 4.
-Inject the reconstituted XYNTHA product intravenously over several minutes.
+Inject the reconstituted XYNTHA intravenously over several minutes.
 The rate of administration should be determined by the patient's comfort level.